chmarti1/lab/README.md

 ## <a name="about"></a> About
 In the summer of 2016, I realized I needed to be able to adjust my data acquisition parameters day-by-day as I was tweaking and optimizing an experiment.
 I love my LabJack, and the folks at LabJack do a great job of documenting their intuitive interface.
-HOWEVER, most of us don't memorize dozens of modbus registers, and weeks after an experiment it's often difficult to remember which data file was taken with which DAQ parameters.
+HOWEVER, the effort involved in tweaking DAQ properties on the fly AND documenting them with each experiment can be cumbersome.

-This little **L**aboratory **CONFIG**uration system reads and writes configuration and data files, connects to and configures the T7, and automates the jobs I've done most.
-As of version 2.02, that includes analog input streaming and analog output simulating a function generator.
+This little **L**aboratory **CONFIG**uration system reads and writes configuration files and automatically writes a header with the current configuration in each data file.
+LCONFIG connects to and configures the T7 to perform analog input and output streaming, and automatically configures the flexible digital IO extended features.

+###Features
+LCONFIG allows automatic configuration and control of most of the T7's advanced features.

+- Stream sample rate configuration
+- Analog input streaming
+    - Input range
+    - Settling time and resolution
+    - Single-ended vs differential
+- Analog output streaming
+    - Constant value
+    - Sine wave offset, amplitude, frequency
+    - Square wave offset, amplitude, frequency, duty cycle
+    - Sawtooth offset, amplitude, frequency, duty cycle
+    - White noise offset, amplitude, repetition frequency
+- Flexible Input/Output extended features
+    - Two-channel encoder quadrature
+    - Frequency input
+    - Digital counter w/ configurable debounce filter
+    - Line-to-line phase measurement
+    - Pulse width measurement
+    - Pulse width output with configurable phase
+- Simple text-based configuration files
+- Automatic generation of data files
+- Error handling

 ## <a name="start"></a> Getting started
 To get the repository,